vasilisniaouris/qdl_zno_analysis/README.md

 # Description
-The quantum defect laboratory (QDL) ZnO Data Analysis Toolkit is a python package created to aid and streamline the analysis spectral and temporal data collected on ZnO substrates (and other materials we research).
+The quantum defect laboratory (QDL) ZnO Data Analysis Toolkit is a python package created to aid and streamline the analysis of spectral and temporal data collected on ZnO substrates (and other materials we research).

 **Links**:
 - [Documentation (GitHub Pages)](https://vasilisniaouris.github.io/qdl_zno_analysis/)
 - [GitHub Repository](https://github.com/vasilisniaouris/qdl_zno_analysis)

 # Installation
-There's two ways to install the core package through GitHub.
+There are two ways to install the core package through GitHub.

 1. To directly install it from GitHub, you can use the following command:
    ~~~shell